 Instructions

-- Rough chop the corned beef into bite-size pieces then add it to a medium size bowl along with the room temp cream cheese, drained sauerkraut and Gouda cheese
+- Rough chop the corned beef into bite-size pieces and add it to a medium bowl along with the cream cheese, drained sauerkraut, shredded Swiss cheese and 1 tablespoon of Thousand Island dressing.Stir to combine.

 Happy 2nd Blogiversary A Gouda Life!
 Love these Reuben Wonton Cupcakes and can’t wait to see the recipes 2017 brings 🙂 Cheers!